Floodplain Development Permit

 When Do I Need a Floodplain Development Permit?

-St. Charles County requires floodplain development permits for practically all construction, improvements, demolition, or earthmoving within any area defined by the 2016 Flood Insurance Rate Maps and Studies as floodway fringe, density floodway, or floodway.
+St. Charles County requires floodplain development permits for practically all construction, improvements, demolition, or earthmoving within any area defined by the effective Flood Insurance Rate Maps and Studies as floodway fringe, density floodway, or floodway.
 Floodplain development permits are required even in cases when a building permit would not.
-For example, sidewalk construction, building a fence, replacing a window, installing electrical service, or reroofing a structure all require a floodplain development permit.
+For example, sidewalk construction, building a fence, replacing a window, installing electrical service, constructing a driveway or street, or reroofing a structure all require a floodplain development permit.
 New construction or substantial improvement of existing structures must construct or newly-elevate the finished floor elevation of the lowest floor to at least 1.0 feet higher than the base flood elevation.
+The County recommends elevating higher than the required minimum.
 When not taken out in conjunction with any building permit, Floodplain Development Permits will be in effect for 2 years from the date of issuance.

 What Will I Need to Submit?